-Your facility’s security helps protect your people and your property.
+Your facility's security aims protect your people and your property.
 And just as your assets can be physical or digital, so can security threats and solutions.

-It’s crucial to keep track of who enters your facility and its private areas, as well as when visitors and employees leave.
-This type of surveillance can both prevent security breaches and aid in investigating breaches later on.
+It's crucial to keep track of who enters your facility and its private areas, as well as when visitors and employees leave.
+This type of surveillance may help prevent security breaches and aid in investigating breaches later on.

-Below, we’ll look at seven ways a visitor management system (VMS) like Sine’s can help you prevent security breaches to protect your business.
+Below, we'll look at seven ways a visitor management system (VMS) like Sine may assist you in reducing the likelihood of security breaches to protect your business.

-How visitor management systems protect your assets and people
+How visitor management systems can help protect your assets and people

-Businesses tend to be more concerned about data security than physical security.
-But the truth is that they’re closely related, and security experts advocate a holistic approach to business security.
-Without physical security on your worksite, you can’t keep your machines and servers safe.
-That’s why it’s crucial to consider both types of security when considering how to protect your equipment, networks, servers, data, and other assets.
+Businesses may sometimes be concerned about data security than physical security.
+But the truth is that they're closely related, and security experts advocate a holistic approach to business security.
+Without physical security on your worksite, you may not be able to keep your machines and servers safe.
+That's why it's crucial to consider both types of security when considering how to protect your equipment, networks, servers, data, and other assets.

-Sine offers among the most comprehensive VMS systems available, thanks to integrations that extend your data collection and security measures.
-Here are seven of the many ways you can use our VMS to improve your on-premise security and protect both physical and digital assets.
+Here are seven of the many ways you can use VMS to help enhance your on-premise security and assist in protecting both physical and digital assets.

 1. Protect guest information by going paperless

-Despite the trend towards digitization, you’ll still find businesses of all sizes and organizations like schools and healthcare facilities using paper check-in forms.
-This isn’t just inefficient; it’s a security threat, especially when you’re asking people to write down their names, phone numbers, and any other personal information in a place where prying eyes can easily see it.
+Despite the trend towards digitization, you'll still find businesses of all sizes and organizations like schools and healthcare facilities using paper check-in forms.
+This isn't just inefficient; it could also potentially be a security threat, especially when you're asking people to write down their names, phone numbers, and any other personal information in a place where prying eyes can easily see it.

-Paper check-in isn’t doing your business any favors when it comes to data collection and physical security anyway.
-It’s easy to write down the wrong information (especially if a guest is trying to protect their privacy), lose sign-in sheets, or enter data incorrectly into digital files later on.
-When this happens, any reporting or investigations that require knowing who was on site on a specific day will be incomplete.
+Paper check-in may not be doing your business any favors when it comes to data collection and physical security anyway.
+It's easy to write down the wrong information, lose sign-in sheets, or enter data incorrectly into digital files later on.
+When this happens, any requirements to know who was on site on a specific day may be incomplete.

-Instead of relying on paper, Sine’s visitor management system allows guests to check in digitally.
-Depending on the information you’d like to collect, they can use an app to fill out forms in advance, use their phones to scan QR codes, scan their IDs, or enter their information on an iPad, so it’s easily “read” and stored for later use.
-With roughly 50% of commercial real estate inhabited by filing cabinets and other paper storage, digitizing your check-in data can also save you space and the money you use to maintain it.
+Instead of relying on paper, Sine's visitor management system allows guests to check in digitally.
+They can use an app to fill out forms in advance, use their phones to scan QR codes, scan their IDs, or enter their information on an iPad, so it's easily "read" and record.

-2. Track your entrants to prevent security breaches
+2. Track your entrants to help reduce likelihood of security breaches

-Asking people to sign in when they arrive on site (or even asking employees to scan ID badges when they’re on the premises) helps you maintain control of your property and assets.
-Sine’s VMS can be used to track the entry and exit of visitors in the workplace and ensure visitors and contractors are provided with guidelines upfront about what they can and cannot do on-site.
-The formality of a digital check-in system, especially one that requires ID scanning, can also help deter bad actors.
+Asking people to sign in when they arrive on site (or even asking employees to scan ID badges when they're on the premises) can help you maintain control of your property and assets.
+Sine's VMS can be used to track the entry and exit of visitors in the workplace and assist in ensuring visitors and contractors are provided with guidelines upfront about what they can and cannot do on-site.
+The formality of a digital check-in system, especially one that requires ID scanning, may also help deter bad actors.

-With the Sine Pro app, you can add another layer of protection by verifying digital IDs, tracking people on your worksite, revoking guest access to private areas, and programming the software to send your business manager or employees an alert when their guests arrive.
+With the Sine Pro app, your hosts can receive an alert when their guests arrive.
 You can even track when guests check out to ensure no one is present after hours or wandering around after an appointment has ended.

-3. Use visitor badges to verify all occupants
+3. Use visitor badges to help verify all occupants

 Physical and digital visitor badges can be a great way to identify people on-site you may need supervision.
 This can be for security purposes or simply to help your employees make them feel welcome and find their way around.
-Badges can even include QR codes that allow guests access to only certain parts of your facility.
+Badges can even include QR codes that allow guests to seamlessly check-out.

 4. Employ geofencing technology to protect sensitive areas